cpjobling/eg-150-textbook/_sources/signals_and_systems/systems/index.md

 ::{figure-md}  fig:capacitor
 <img src="pictures/capacitor.png" alt="A capacitor is an example of a system with memory" width="50%">

-A system with memory: a capicitor
+A system with memory: a capacitor
 :::

 Then: